 Store cuttings in peat moss sealed with plastic and keep in refrigerator at 40 degrees F. (4 C.) until spring.
 Additionally, you can also purchase these cuttings from a reputable company at this time.

 Select a site at home that receives six hours of direct sunlight each day.
 There should not be shade.
 Grapevines can tolerate pH from 5.5 to 7.5.
 Well-drained soil is best while fertilizer is not essential for growing grapes.
 Don’t use herbicides near the grapevine.

 At spring planting time, the end of the cutting should be in-ground while that nearest the tip should be above ground.

-If you purchased the grapevine from a nursery, soak the roots for 3 hours.
+If you purchased the grapevine from a nursery, soak the roots for three hours.
 The hole should be slightly larger than the root system of the grapevine.
-Keep a 6- to 8-foot (2 to 2.5 m.) distance between plants and 9 feet (3 m.) between rows.
-Any staking should be around 5 to 6 feet (1.5 to 2 m.) in height.
+Keep 6 to 8 feet (2 m.) of distance between plants and 9 feet (3 m.) between rows.
+Any staking should be around 5 to 6 feet (1.5-2 m.) in height.

 Irrigate with an inch (2.5 cm.) of water per week for the first growing season.
 You should not fertilize the plants for the first year.

 Pruning and weeding your wine grapes will be essential in order to get that long-sought-after harvest necessary for making your wine.